Simhyeon/r4d/docs/basic_macros.md

 AUTH : FOUT

-Fileout saves contents to the file.
+Fileout saves contents to a file.
 If truncate is false, non existent file argument is panic behaviour.

 ```